YazdanZ/dotfiles/README.md

 Some fonts will need to be installed to achieve the same results as in the screenshots.<br/>
 `Free Sans Regular`<br/>
 `ttf-nerd-fonts-symbols`<br/>
-`Meslo Nerd Font`<br/>
+`FiraCode Nerd Font`<br/>
 `ttf-font-awesome`<br/>

 * The default font used globally in GTK and qt5 applications as well as in the polybar bar is the `Free Sans Regular` font.
 This font could be found in the `gnu-free-fonts` package available in most distribution official repositories.

-* The terminal emulator (kitty) uses the following fonts for symbols and text respectively : `ttf-nerd-fonts-symbols`and [Meslo Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Meslo).
+* The terminal emulator (kitty) and Vim use the following fonts for text, symbols, icons and powerline glyphs: `ttf-nerd-fonts-symbols`and [FiraCode Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode).

 * Polybar requires `ttf-font-awesome`to display bar glyphs.